kyma-project/community/concepts/eventing-code-guidelines.md

 func Fprint(w io.Writer, a ...interface{}) (n int, err error) {
 ```

-If you are in doubt how to write the godoc properly, run `godoc` and check the genrated documentation:
+If you are in doubt how to write the godoc properly, run `godoc` and check the generated documentation:
 ```bash
 $ go install golang.org/x/tools/cmd/godoc@latest
 $ godoc -http=:8080